schmupu/ioBroker.lupusec/README.md

   - Hue (Type 74)
   - Roller shutter relay V1 (Type 76)
   - Radiator thermostat (Type 79)

+The two states apple_home_a1 and lupusec.0.status.apple_home_a2 for the Apple Homekit adapter yahka supported.
+You can turn in addition to the lupusec states the alarm system for area 1 and 2 on and off.

 If you own a device that is not listed in the list above, please contact me at Thorsten Stueben <thorsten@stueben.de>.